lucaxbandini/VisageGuard/README.md

 - After your PC locks, press "Stop", then press "Start" to restart detection.

 - Dark mode does not work as intended.

+# Features to be Added

+- User enrollment

+- A proper dark mode

+- Enhanced performance and error handling